Table of Contents

 The branches of the external carotid artery can be subdivided into groups:

-1. Branches rising from the carotid triangle
+Branches arising within the carotid triangle

 A. Anterior branches